bandprotocol/bandchain-docs-archived/docs/new-in-laozi/cosmos-ibc-integration.md

 ![IBC Workflow](https://i.imgur.com/oqZHPHm.png)

 Once a relayer has been set up, the module on another IBC-compatible blockchain looking to make the request must generate an [`OracleRequestPacketData`](#oraclerequestpacketdata) data packet to be relayed.
 Using their chain's IBC module, they must then relay the message through to BandChain's own IBC module, which will proceed to further send it to the chain's `oracle` module.
-Once the request packet is successfully received, the subsequent flow is the almost the same as how BandChain handles a native [`MsgRequestData`](TODO link) message type with a few additional steps.
+Once the request packet is successfully received, the subsequent flow is the almost the same as how BandChain handles a native [`MsgRequestData`](https://docs.bandchain.org/whitepaper/protocol-messages.html#msgrequestdata) message type with a few additional steps.
 To summarize, the data request flow consists of the following steps:

 - First, requesters create a request from their chain which are then relayed to BandChain.
 - Once the request is submitted to BandChain, the oracle module fetches the corresponding oracle script and starts the oracle script's preparation phase returning information of all related data sources.
-- Then BandChain performs various checks such as preparation phase smaller than the provided prepare gas (This is actually done in the oracle's script preparation phase) and the total fee for the request does not exceed the provided fee limit (More details can be found in the next [section](TODO add link to payment)).
+- Then BandChain performs various checks such as preparation phase smaller than the provided prepare gas and the total fee for the request does not exceed the provided fee limit (More details can be found in the next [section](./on-chain-payment-protocol.html)).
 - (IBC Process Only) Then an acknowledgement is sent back to the requester's chain which either contains the error from the checks or the request identifier created by BandChain.
 - If there is no error, the request is then broadcasted.
 Each validator selected for the particular request will then proceeed to retrieve data from each of the data source
 - If a validator's retrieval is successful, they will submit back a report to BandChain containing the result they received from each of the data source.